OfficeDev/office-js-docs-pr/docs/outlook/understanding-outlook-add-in-permissions.md

 ## restricted permission

 The **restricted** permission is the most basic level of permission.
-Outlook assigns this permission to a mail add-in by default if the add-in does not request a specific permission in its manifest.
+Outlook assigns this permission to a mail add-in by default if the add-in doesn't request a specific permission in its manifest.

 ### Can do